Benji377/Benji377/README.md

   - Alien detection system: Find aliens and communicate with them faster
   - Advanced to-do list: A creative and automatic to do list
   - Automatic spam unsubscriber: Unsubscribes your email from a list of possible advertisement websites
+  - Linux based OS as an Android alternative -> Light and fast with only the most necessary apps and full end-user control
   - and much more ;D

 <!---